-The Resident Advisor position in Student Housing is one of the most unique student employment opportunities at California State University, Northridge.
-Not only is the RA position a job, but it is also an incredible student leadership experience.
+The Resident Advisor position in Student Housing is one of the most unique student leadership opportunities at California State University, Northridge.
+The RA role is an incredible student leadership experience.

 On this page, we provide all the tools you will need to complete the application and interview process.
 Feel free to check back often as we will make updates periodically throughout the process.

 Thanks for visiting, and we look forward to meeting you!

 Should you have additional questions after looking over the materials below, please contact us at firstname.lastname@example.org.